 What Can You Do With an Associate in Business Management?

 - Administrative Assistant

-These assistants perform administrative and clerical tasks including answering phones, organizing meetings, filing documents, and managing schedules.
-Executive assistants, who often need a college degree, support senior managers and typically have more responsibility than other administrative assistants.
-While some companies hire high school graduates, many employers prefer administrative assistants to hold a degree.
+These assistants perform administrative and clerical tasks, including answering phones, organizing meetings, filing documents, and managing schedules.
+Executive assistants, who often need a college degree, support senior managers and typically hold more responsibility than other administrative assistants.
+While some companies hire high school graduates, many employers prefer hiring administrative assistants who hold a postsecondary degree.

 - Office Manager

 Aspiring office managers may only need a high school diploma, but some employers require these professionals to hold a degree in business or management.
 Office managers maintain records, manage office facilities, and coordinate operations between departments.
 They need excellent communication, managerial, and problem-solving abilities.

 While some food service manager positions require only a high school diploma and years of service industry experience, many positions require some level of college education.
 Food service managers oversee operations in establishments such as restaurants and hotels.
 They supervise employees, manage budgets, order supplies and ingredients, and ensure that the establishment complies with regulations.

 A bachelor's degree in business management offers significant advantages over an associate degree in the field.
 Bachelor's degree-holders may pursue a variety of entry-level jobs in business and finance, including roles as financial analysts, human resources specialists, and management consultants.

 After a few years on the job, bachelor's degree-holders can advance into management positions, which include more responsibility and require professionals to supervise other employees.
 Bachelor's programs in business management help learners develop a broadly applicable skill set; however, some programs also allow students to specialize in a specific career area.
 The table below describes a few common bachelor's degree in business management careers.

 What Can You Do With a Bachelor's in Business Management?